SETI/rms-opus/apps/ui/templates/README.txt

 choose_columns.html - Displays the column choose modal dialog.
 Used in ui/views.py::get_column_chooser

+collections.html - The left side of the Selections page.
+Used in user_collections/views.py::view_collection

 detail.html - The top of the detail tab (not including any actual metadata).
 Used in ui/views.py::init_detail_page

 detail_metadata.html - The rest of the detail tab (the metadata under each heading).
 Used in results/views.py::api_get_metadata and _get_metadata_by_slugs